 Some types of chemotherapy are gonadotoxic and may cause infertility.
-Chemotherapies with high risk include procarbazine and other alkylating drugs such as cyclophosphamide, ifhosfamide, busulfan, chlorambucil, melphalan, and chloromethane.
+Chemotherapies with high risk include procarbazine and other alkylating drugs such as cyclophosphamide, ifhosfamide, busulfan, melphalan, chlorambucil, and chloromethane.
 Drugs with medium risk include doxorubicin and platinum analogs such as cisplatin and carboplatin.
-On the other hand, therapies with low risk of gonado toxicity include plant derivatives vincristine vinblastine, such as and antibiotics such bleomycin and as dactinomycin, and antimetabolites such as methotrexate, mercaptopurine, 5and pfluorouracil.
+On the other hand, therapies with low risk of gonado toxicity include plant derivatives vincristine such as and vinblastine, antibiotics such bleomycin as and dactinomycin, and antimetabolites such as methotrexate, mercaptopurine, 5and pfluorouracil.